IFMlab/ChemFlow/tutorial/TUTORIAL.rst

 Step 7: Postprocess the results
 -------------------------------
-When tou are done, you can postprocess (--postprocess) the results:
+When you are done, you can postprocess (--postprocess) the results:

 .. code-block:: bash